Organizations Quick Start

 This article will help you get started with a free two-person organization so you can experience secure sharing in no time.

 Bitwarden organizations relate users and vault items together for secure sharing of logins, notes, cards, and identities owned by the organization.
 Organizations could be a family, team, company or any group of people that requires secure shared data.
-Organizations have a unique vault, where administrators can manage the organization's items, users, and settings:
+Organizations have a unique vault, where administrators can manage the organization's items and users, run reports, and configure organization settings:

 Comparing organizations with premium